Ish Smith: Phoenix Suns (2013–2014)

 On August 29, 2013, Smith and Viacheslav Kravtsov were traded to the Phoenix Suns in exchange for Caron Butler.
-In his third game with the Suns, Smith produced a career-high 8 assists in a 104–98 win over the New Orleans Pelicans.
+In his third game with the Suns, Smith dished out a career-high 8 assists in a 104–98 win over the New Orleans Pelicans.
 Smith matched his career-high in assists (along with 8 points, 2 rebounds and 3 steals) in a 116–100 win over the Milwaukee Bucks on January 4, 2014.
 Smith became one of only three Suns backups since the 1980s to collect at least two 8-assist games in less than 20 minutes of playing time in a single season; the others being Jeff Hornacek and Goran Dragić.
-On February 21, 2014, he scored a then career-high 15 points in a 106–85 win over the San Antonio Spurs.
+On February 21, 2014, he scored a then-career-high 15 points in a 106–85 win over the San Antonio Spurs.
 On July 15, 2014, he was waived by the Suns.

 Oklahoma City Thunder (2014–2015)

 On July 19, 2014, Smith signed with the Houston Rockets.
 However, he was waived by the Rockets on October 27 after appearing in seven preseason games.

 On November 7, 2014, Smith signed with the Oklahoma City Thunder to help the team deal with numerous injuries.
 Oklahoma City had to use an NBA hardship exemption in order to sign him as he made their roster stand at 16, one over the allowed limited of 15.
 After the team's hardship exemption expired, Smith was kept on the roster as the Thunder released Sebastian Telfair instead.